 The Fund's distribution policy is to make quarterly distributions to shareholders.
 The distribution rate may be modified by the Board from time to time.
 All or a portion of a distribution may consist of a return of capital.
 Shareholders should not assume that the source of a distribution from the Fund is net profit.
 Although such distributions are not currently taxable, such distributions will have the effect of lowering a shareholder's tax basis in the shares which will result in a higher tax liability when the shares are sold, even if they have not increased in value, or, in fact, have lost value.
 The Fund's final distribution for each calendar year will include any remaining investment company taxable income and net tax-exempt income undistributed during the year, as well as all net capital gain realized during the year.
-If the total distributions in excess of the earnings and profits would first be a tax-free return of capital to the extent of the adjusted tax basis in the shares.
-After such adjusted tax basis is reduced to zero, the distribution would constitute capital gain (assuming the shares are held as capital assets).
-This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders because it may result in a return of capital resulting in less of a shareholder's assets being invested in the Fund and, over time, increase the Fund's expense ratio.
+If the total distributions in excess of the earnings and profits would first be a tax-free return of the Fund's current and accumulated earnings and profits.
+Distributions in excess of the earnings and profits would first be a tax-free return of capital gain (assuming the shares are held as capital assets).
+This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders because it may result in a return of capital resulting in less of a shareholder's expense ratio.
 The distribution policy also may cause the Fund to sell a security at a time it would not otherwise do so in order to manage the distribution of income and gain.